 Aside from their credit scores, members of Credit Karma can get a hold of a copy of their credit reports on a weekly basis.
-And the best part is that all of these reports are free and updated as soon as new information about your activities are submitted by creditors.
+And the best part is that all of these reports are free and updated regularly.

-Credit Karma is affiliated with Equifax although it has been working with TransUnion closer in the last few years.
-In 2018, the company acquired Noddle, a TransUnion-owned credit reporting service with 4 million active users.
+Credit Karma is affiliated with Equifax.
+However, it has been working with TransUnion closer in the last few years.
+In 2018, the company acquired Noddle which a TransUnion-owned credit reporting service with 4 million active users.

 It’s roughly the same deal that Experian had with ClearScore in the same year where the larger reporting companies would give some of their assets to smaller ones like Credit Karma to consolidate both of their customer bases.

-What this means is that Credit Karma’s report will follow mostly the same scoring system used by TransUnion than the other two major reporting agencies.
+What this means is that Credit Karma’s report will follow mostly the same scoring system used by TransUnion.

-Another downside is that Credit Karma’s report is not as comprehensive as you would want it to be.
+Another downside is that Credit Karma’s report is not comprehensive.
 It gives you a mere overview of your score with a short summary explaining how your scores were calculated.
 If you were to rely on Credit Karma’s reports alone, you could not make the proper adjustments to your financial activities.

 One other feature included here is Credit Monitoring.
 When there is a notable change in your report data, Credit Karma will send you a credit alert.

 Learning about your current standing with creditors is well and good but you would also benefit from assistance in improving it for future transactions.
 This is where Credit Karma’s two Credit tools come in.

 What if you open a new credit line now?
 What if you clear off this debt before the next report?
 The simulator helps you predict what might happen to your score if you perform certain acts.